Date | Event | Map / location | Saturday 26 Sep | Oceania Middle Champs | Bogong Creek / Namadgi National Park |

 Sunday 04 Oct | Oceania Sprint Champs | Australian National University |

-![]() | Oceania | The Oceania Orienteering Championships are open to athletes who are members of an IOF-recognised orienteering federation with the Oceania Titles awarded to those from the Oceania region.
-Oceania 2026 will include a middle distance, long distance, and relay.
+The Oceania Titles are awarded to orienteers who are members of an IOF-recognised orienteering federation within the Oceania region.
+Oceania 2026 will include a sprint, middle distance, long distance, and relay.
 The sprint distance winners will be recognised as the 2027 Oceania Sprint Champions.
 Competitors enter age-based classes from elite (M/W21E) to junior, youth, and masters.
 The Oceania Championship titles will be awarded to the top eligible competitors in the Senior Elite and Junior Elite classes.
-The senior elite female and male winner will securing a place at the 2027 World Orienteering Championships (WOC).
+The senior elite female and male winner will secure a place at the 2027 World Orienteering Championships (WOC).

 |